 Orientation.
 All new students are required to attend orientation before the start of the fall semester.
-At orientation, students are provided with needed information about the College of Psychology and NSU programs, introduced to faculty members and their programs of research and clinical service.
+At orientation, students are provided with needed information about College of Psychology and NSU resources, an overview of academic guidelines, and opportunities to meet program faculty and advanced students in the program.